jsom1/jsom1.github.io/_walkthroughs/Previse.md

 ![mysql pw]({{https://jsom1.github.io/}}/_images/htb_prev_mysql2.png)
 </div>

 And here's a hashed password for the user *m4lwhere*.
 There's a weird character within it though, and I'm not sure if that could cause problems...
 Let's still try to crack this hash.
 We copy it and paste it in a file (*hash.txt* for example).
-We could use any password cracking tool such as hashcat or JtR, and I chose the latter in this case:
+We could use any password cracking tool such as *hashcat* or *JtR*, and I chose the latter in this case:

 <div class="img_container">
 ![pw cracking]({{https://jsom1.github.io/}}/_images/htb_prev_jtr.png)
 </div>

-Note that I first used JtR without specifying the hash format (it detects it automatically), but it gave the warning "*detected hash type md5crypt, but the string is also recognized as md5crypt-long*".
+Note that I first used *JtR* without specifying the hash format (it detects it automatically), but it gave the warning "*detected hash type md5crypt, but the string is also recognized as md5crypt-long*".
 Ignoring the warning returned a false positive (wrong password).\\
 Now that we have the password, we could either *su m4lwhere* or ssh in.
 Since exiting mysql also exited my reverse shell, I'll go with the latter option:

 ````